burtonwilliamt/carlogicapi/tutorials/VeinsTutorial/README.md

 Assuming that you have Veins and SUMO installed properly, open up the OMNet++ IDE with the `omnetpp` terminal command.
 You can choose the carlogicapi repo as your workspace or make a folder in your Documents for it.
 Import Veins and this VeinsTutorial projects in the IDE with *File > Import > General: Existing Projects into Workspace* and select the `carlogicapi/tutorials/VeinsTutorial/` directory for the tutorial.
 Do the same but Import Veins from its source location.
 Build the VeinsTutorial project with Ctrl-B or *Project > Build All*.
 Before we run our project, we need to run a script that will start a parallel SUMO simulation when we start our Veins/OMNeT++ sim.
 To do this, open a seperate terminal and run: ` ./sumo-launchd.py -vv` from the root of the Veins directory.
 Then, you are ready to run the example.
-Right click on omnetpp.ini in the Project Explorer and *Run As > OMNet++ Simulation*.
-Click the Run button or press F5 to start the simulation.
+Right click on `VeinsTutorial/simulations/omnetpp.ini` in the Project Explorer and *Run As > OMNet++ Simulation*.
+Click the Run button or press F5 to start the simulation in the window that pops up.